vebjoro/fys4150_project5/README.md

 # 2D simulation of The Double Slit Experiment
 ![U](https://github.com/vebjoro/fys4150_project5/blob/dev/figs/U.gif)

-This project aims to simulate the Double Slit Experiment using the Crank-Nicolson method for solving the Schrödinger eqution.
+This project aims to simulate the Double Slit Experiment using the Crank-Nicolson method for solving the Schrödinger equation.
+The simulation shows how particles can exhibit wave-like behavior.

 ## How to run this code?
 Make sure all dependencies are installed.
 To compile C++ files, run the following command: